How to Find Symmetry

 So, we can see that when I have drawn a line, I have created two congruent shapes.
 Congruent means that the two shapes are identical.
 When you are able to draw a straight line through the center of a shape, and it creates two congruent shapes, then these two shapes are also symmetrical.

 Symmetry, just like congruent shapes, means that one shape becomes exactly like the other when you move it in some way.
-This movement could be a turn, a flip, or a slide.
+The movement could be a turn, a flip, or a slide.

 When a shape is not symmetrical, then this is referred to as asymmetrical.